 Septage Receiving Best Practices

-Yet in Western Canada, where much of our population is located in rural communities, the direct connections to sewage lines so common in large cities are absent.
+In Western Canada, much of our population is located in rural communities.
+Because of this, direct connections to sewage lines, so common in large cities, are absent.
+This is where sewage receiving solutions play a major role.

-Septic tanks are a common solution to this challenge, yet they bear their unique considerations in the form of septage waste.
+Septic tanks are a common solution to this challenge.
+As they bear their unique considerations in the form of septage waste.

-This concentrated remnant of septic processes is often difficult to process and requires specialized receiving techniques at treatment plants to ensure proper hauling, treatment, and disposal.
+This concentrated remnant of septic processes is often difficult to process and requires specialized receiving techniques.
+A custom solution at your treatment plant can ensure proper hauling, treatment, and disposal.

-With the largely rural population of Western Canada, combined with the large volume and varying content of agricultural and industrial waste, it is little surprise that many treatment plants and municipalities are looking to upgrade or refine their current septage receiving capacities.
+With the largely rural population of Western Canada, there is larger volumes and varying contents of agricultural and industrial waste.
+It is little surprise that many municipalities are looking to upgrade or refine their current septage receiving processes.

 Fortunately, as the needs of communities grow, so does the sophistication of septage receiving practices and septage-receiving stations.

-Emptying septic tanks and transporting the material to waste treatment sites is only the first stage of the septage receiving process.
+Emptying septic tanks and transporting the material to waste treatment sites is only the first stage of the process.

-Even septage of domestic origin present challenges in the form of dense composition, proper handling procedures, and ensuring the protection of nearby water sources.
+Even septage of domestic origin present challenges in the form of dense composition.
+This drives a need for proper handling procedures, and ensuring the protection of nearby water sources.

-Industrial septage, which may contain fats, oils, and grease (FOG), heavy metals or toxic compounds, requires even more stringent procedures to protect against environmental concerns and avoid disrupting or damaging treatment plant processes.
+Industrial septage may contain fats, oils, and grease (FOG), heavy metals, or toxic compounds.
+This requires even more stringent procedures to protect against environmental concerns.
+Further you need to also avoid disrupting or damaging treatment plant processes.

 Screening procedures are in place to filter out and compact debris such as rocks, rags, and other solids.
 Grinders and rock traps remove larger objects that would otherwise block screens and filtering equipment downstream.